OpenTreeOfLife/propinquity/exemplified_phylo/README.md

 The goal of this step is to remove tips that represent higher taxa and produce smaller inputs for the subproblem identification.

+Currently if a leaf is mapped to a higher taxon, then that node is pruned from the tree and a set of "exemplar taxa" are added to the tree to the parent of the pruned node.

 The choice of which taxa are used to exemplify a higher taxon is made
     to fulfill the following requirements: